"I'm new to D&D, and want to learn how to play [or DM]. Where do I start?"

 Now take a deep breath...
 Don't worry about being a "bad" DM or not knowing all the rules.
 Your whole group is new, so it will be a wild ride learning together.
 The bad news is that you are likely in for a lot more reading than your players.

-The DM's Basic Rules doesn't really contain any new rule mechanics (over the Player's PDF), but you will need it for the monsters.
-It contains a relatively sizable bestiary as well as some treasures you can add in to the campaign.
-The core rules of play are still all in the Player's Basic Rules.
+As noted in the player's section, the core mechanics are about 24 pages, but you will also need to be familiar with how spell casting and spell slots work in 5th Edition (even if you played a prior version of D&D).
+The Basic PDF also contains a relatively sizable bestiary as well as some treasures you can add in to the campaign.
 As a new DM, you should probably limit yourself to 3 to 5 players.
 Too many or too few players is hard to balance as a new DM and can present its own challenges outside of the rules learning curve.

-D&D Starter Set.
+Aside from players, you will need an adventure scenario to guide your players into the game.
+For 5th Edition D&D, there aren't very many better introductions than the D&D Essentials Kit.
 For about $15, it has pretty much everything you need as a new Dungeon Master out of the box.
 The DM's rule book includes all the core mechanics from the Basic Rules, but re-organized slightly for ease of reference for a DM.
-The adventure, while somewhat linear, offers scenarios and encounters that slowly introduce you and your players to key mechanics in play.
+The adventure offers bite-sized scenarios and encounters that slowly introduce you and your players to key mechanics in play.
 It is very well written and an entertaining adventure.
-The box set even comes with pre-generated characters, so you can jump right into the action.

-Take my advice and skip character generation for the first few sessions.
+You might skip character generation for the first few sessions and use pre-generated characters.
 With a new group, this can take to long and deflate some of the initial excitement.
 Use the pre-gens and wait until everyone has a little bit better grasp of the system before they create their own characters.

 You could also run something short and sweet.
 Matt Colville created a nice little simple 5 encounter adventure that you can run in a single session.
 You could run that as a pre-cursor to the more involved, longer Starter Set campaign.